 To sum it up:

-Another benefit of cloud computing with CTMS is how secure the data that’s being used is kept.
+Another benefit of cloud computing with CTMS is how to secure the data that’s being used is kept.

 At one point, this was a huge concern with cloud technology.
 But, over the years, significant advancements have been made to improve the overall security in the cloud and ensure that everything is HIPAA compliant.